-A couple of years ago, I had the pleasure of interviewing Christopher J. Moore, feature screenwriter, TV writer, and author.
+A couple of years ago, I had the pleasure of interviewing Christopher J. Moore, feature screenwriter, TV writer, author and professor at Chapman University’s TV Writing and Producing M.F.A. program.
 Chris recently taught an on-demand webinar for The Writers Store, Writing TV from Inside Hollywood and Out, so I thought it was a good time to revisit Chris’s writing journey and inspirational advice.
 If you’re looking to break into TV, get Chris’ on-demand webinar today!

 When I go to L.A., I always frequent the same coffeeshop to get my local-screenwriter fix.
 No, I can’t share the name of the establishment because I promised those writers I wouldn’t give away their secret writing cave.
 And no, it’s not a Panera.